 I’m going to show you how understanding the fundamentals of survey methodology can boost the quality and relevance of your feedback collection strategy.

-You’ll learn how to set your survey efforts up for success with the right tools, types of insights you’re looking to derive, and most fitting customer satisfaction metrics.
+You’ll learn how to set your survey efforts up for success with the right tools, and types of insights you’re looking to derive.

 Regardless of whether you’re new to survey design – or already have some experience, but never got around to catching up on the theoretical basics – you’ve come to the right place.